syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ## Decorator

 * Start and end points of a connector can be decorated with some customizable shapes like arrows, circles, diamond or path.
 You can decorate the connection end points with the [sourceDecorator](/api/js/ejdiagram#members:connectors-sourcedecorator "sourceDecorator") and [targetDecorator](/api/js/ejdiagram#members:connectors-targetdecorator "targetDecorator") properties of connector.

-* To explore the properties of decorators, refer to [Decorator Properties](/api/js/ejdiagram#members:connectors-sourcedecorator "Decorator Properties").
-* The [shape](/api/js/ejdiagram#members:connectors-targetdecorator-shape "shape") property of decorator allows to define the shape of the decorators.
+* The [shape](/api/js/ejdiagram#members:connectors-sourcedecorator-shape "shape") property of `sourceDecorator` allows to define the shape of the decorators.
+Similarly, the [shape](/api/js/ejdiagram#members:connectors-targetdecorator-shape "shape") property of `targetDecorator` allows to define the shape of the decorators.

-* To create custom [shape](/api/js/ejdiagram#members:connectors-sourcedecorator-shape "shape") for sourceDecorator, use [pathData](/api/js/ejdiagram#members:connectors-sourcedecorator-pathdata "pathData") property. similarly, to create custom shape for targetDecorator, use [pathData](/api/js/ejdiagram#members:connectors-targetdecorator-pathData "pathData") property.
+* To create custom shape for sourceDecorator, use [pathData](/api/js/ejdiagram#members:connectors-sourcedecorator-pathdata "pathData") property. similarly, to create custom shape for targetDecorator, use [pathData](/api/js/ejdiagram#members:connectors-targetdecorator-pathData "pathData") property.

 * The following code example illustrates how to create decorators of various shapes.

 {% highlight javascript %}